Clinical Trial Site Management in Africa

 Research site selection is the process by which a site is selected based on its possession of pre-determined site selection criteria.

 Infiuss identifies an array of sites that are a good fit for your clinical study needs and arranges pre-study site selection visits to further evaluate the competencies of the site.
 Once a site has been chosen, ethical submissions and site contracts can be implemented.
-Site feasibility is the process of evaluating whether a particular site is equipped to conduct a clinical trial or study.

 Clinical Site Initiation & Activation